How Long Should Labor Last?

-Most obstetric providers now believe that latent labor should not have a time limit, and as long as progress is being made and mom are baby are safe it should be allowed to progress.
+Most obstetric providers now believe that latent labor should not have a time limit, and as long as progress is being made and mom is baby is safe it should be allowed to progress.
 This means that latent labor for some women may take days!

 A new definition for \”active labor\”

 Another change to labor-management is that active labor is now defined as when the cervix is at least 6 centimeters dilated for most women.
 Many practitioners used to say active labor was when a woman’s cervix was just 4 centimeters open, but we now know this is too early and led to some unnecessary C-sections.